-By Neo4j Staff | November 17, 2012GraphConnect was an awesome event with engaged attendees, impressive speakers and great conversations.
+By Michael Hunger, Developer Relations | November 17, 2012 GraphConnect was an awesome event with engaged attendees, impressive speakers and great conversations with the Neo4j community.

 The Neo4j community team was happy to have supported the event, but the biggest thanks go to Allison Sparrow and Adam Herzog for the bulk of the organization.

 We had a quite busy time.
-Andreas picked up the IKEA furniture on Friday which we had lots of fun assembling during Friday night.
+Andreas picked up the IKEA furniture on Friday which we had lots of fun assembling Friday night.
 Then we used the time for an intensive community discussion with Pernilla, Peter and Michael.

 On Monday Jim and Ian presented their Neo4j themed Dr. Who tutorial which was a real success.
-Besides Peter helping out there we prepared the Monday evening meetup and organized the furniture transport.
+Next we prepared the Monday evening meetup and organized the furniture transport.

-Pernilla our newest member of the community team had her first public appearance and enjoyed socializing with the community.
+Pernilla, our newest member of the community team, had her first public appearance and enjoyed socializing with the community.
 Pernlilla takes on the responsibility of supporting the world-wide meetups.

 Andreas and Michael stole away from the party to move the IKEA furniture into the hotel to set up the community lounge.
-Unfortunately we couldn’t use the shortcut for unloading and had to haul everything from the loading docks in the deep vaults.
+Unfortunately we couldn’t use the shortcut for unloading and had to haul everything from the loading docks into the deep vaults.
 Setting up the space was much more fun and we really felt like spreading the “love from Sweden”.

-Morning came quickly and so the space filled with attendees ready for registration.
+Morning came quickly and the space filled with attendees ready for registration.
 Over the day we enjoyed the presentations, chatting with many people (seeing some of our community members for the first time), relaxing in our community lounge and having fun.

-Zen-Desktop-Table” which we used to render some nice pictures.
-The graph visualisation didn’t work out due to lack of time.
-We hope we can set up the table together so that it is exposed over the internet and everyone can try his luck in drawing his creations.
+Our friends from Heroku graciously lent us the “Zen-Desktop-Table” which we used to render some nice pictures.
+The graph visualization didn’t work out due to lack of time.
+We hope we can set up the table together so that it is exposed over the internet and everyone can try their luck in drawing the creations.

-Andreas and Michael had fun rehearsing the stand-up “Cypher vs. SQL” presentation which finally helped Andreas to leverage a graph database to talk to the interesting blondes at the conference, using his friend connections.
+Andreas and Michael had fun rehearsing the stand-up “Cypher vs. SQL” presentation which finally helped Andreas leverage a graph database to talk to the interesting blondes at the conference, using his friend connections.

 Over the day attendees of the conference connected via their RFID badges, and as promised we put the dataset online.
 Of course in a Heroku-App with the new public Neo4j Add-On plan.